 - Submissions received between December 16 and June 15 will be considered for our fall/winter issue.
 Submitters can expect to be informed of our decision in October.

 We request that poets submit no more than six poems for consideration for each issue.
 Poems of any length and genre may be submitted.
 Please include your name and mailing address at the top of each poem.

-If you wish to withdraw any individual poems or stories from consideration, please log in and add a note to your submission telling us which ones you wish to withdraw.
+If you wish to withdraw any individual poems from consideration, please log in and add a note to your submission telling us which ones you wish to withdraw.
 We will see the note when we read your submission and will only consider the remaining submissions.